 As of January 1, 2014, Letters of Credit approved by Algerian banks or documentary collection are the only means of payment for imported goods.
 This is per Section 81 of the 2014 Finance Law.

-Payment for goods requires an invoice with a bank domiciliation and customs clearance documents.
+In addition, payment for goods requires an invoice with a bank domiciliation and customs clearance documents.

-Effective October 22, 2017, a new requirement to regulate imports of products destined for resale as is, was introduced by the Bank of Algeria (BoA).
-The new instruction applies to non-agricultural as well as, agricultural products.
-Any imported goods for resale require the importer to deposit 120% of the import transaction value with an Algerian Bank, 30 days prior to shipment.
+Effective October 22, 2017, the Bank of Algeria (BoA) introduced an additional requirement to regulate imports of products destined for resale as is.
+The instruction applies to agricultural as well as non-agricultural products.
+The importers are required to deposit 120 percent of the import transaction value with an Algerian Bank 30 days prior to shipment.
 In addition, a certificate of free movement of the product in the country of origin or provenance is required for the products destined for resale as is.
 (See below).